 Shell space requires major capital improvements but offers a blank slate for tenant improvement build-outs, usually at a much higher average cost per square foot.

 Second-generation space usually requires only minor renovations, focusing on improving aesthetic or visual elements like paint and carpet, or small changes like updates to electrical, computer cabling, technology innovations, or plumbing systems.
 Building out second-generation space requires a smaller budget than shell space.

 The larger the project, the more expensive it will be, in terms of total costs for materials and labor.
 But owners and tenants can benefit from economies of scale, so their costs on a per-square-foot basis may be lower than for larger projects.
 In essence, a larger space allows for “bulk discounts” of materials.

 Demand for Creative Spaces Drives Tenant Improvements

 Today’s office tenants want customizable, creative spaces that give them the flexibility to adjust their space as their business grows.
 Creative space can be hard to define, and often is described in terms of the tenants who occupy it.
-These tenants commonly are described as TAMI tenants – those who work in the areas of Technology, Advertising, Media and Information.
+These tenants commonly are described as TAMI tenants – those who work in the areas of Technology, Advertising, Media, and Information.

 Coworking Trend Adds to Increase in TI Costs

-As a result, commercial building owners have heavily invested in feature-rich spaces or made expensive renovations of trendy older buildings in urban centers.
+Commercial building owners have heavily invested in feature-rich spaces or made expensive renovations of trendy older buildings in urban centers.
 For example, creating spaces with open ceilings and exposed pipes and ductwork can be expensive, as it requires the building owner to spend heavily to make the exposed mechanical and plumbing elements look clean and meet local building codes.